desktopofsamuel/dotfiles_macos/README.md

 ## Usual Command

-- `brew bundle dump --describe` for updating brew installs to dotfile
+- `brew bundle dump --describe --force --file brew/Brewfile ` for updating brew installs to dotfile

 ## Steps to bootstrap a new Mac